Nexus 5X

 The Nexus 5X (codenamed bullhead) is an Android smartphone manufactured by LG Electronics, co-developed with and marketed by Google as part of its Nexus line of flagship devices.
 Unveiled on September 29, 2015, it was a successor to the Nexus 5.
 The phone, along with the Nexus 6P, served as launch devices for Android 6.0 Marshmallow, which introduced a refreshed interface, performance improvements, increased Google Now integration, and other new features.

-The phone was widely praised by reviewers on release, although many devices later began experiencing spontaneous unrecoverable bootloops.
+Reviewers widely praised the phone on release, although many devices later began experiencing spontaneous unrecoverable bootloops.

 On October 4, 2016, Google presented its successor, the Google Pixel; the same day, the Nexus 5X was discontinued and removed from the Google Store.